Atrial Fibrillation (AFib)

 Heart rhythm medicines to help the heart beat more regularly

 Electrical cardioversion.
-Your healthcare provider uses special pads or paddles to send one or more brief electrical shocks to the heart.
+Your healthcare provider uses special pads or paddles to send 1 or more brief electrical shocks to the heart.
 This can help reset the heartbeat to normal.

 Ablation.
-Long, thin tubes called catheters are threaded through a blood vessel to the heart.
-There, the catheters send out hot or cold energy to the areas causing the abnormal signals.
-This energy destroys the problem tissue or cells.
+Long, thin tubes (catheters) are threaded through a blood vessel to the heart.
+In the heart, the catheters send out hot or cold energy to the places that cause the abnormal signals.
+This destroys the problem tissue or cells.
 This improves the chances that your heart will stay in normal rhythm without using medicines.
-If your heart rate and rhythm can’t be controlled, you may need ablation and a pacemaker.
+If your heart rate and rhythm can’t be controlled, you may need an AV node ablation and a pacemaker.
 These will help control the heart rate and regularity of the heartbeat.

 Surgery.
-During surgery, your healthcare provider may use different methods to create scar tissue in the areas of the heart causing the abnormal signals.
-The scar tissue disrupts the abnormal signals and may stop AFib from occurring.
+Your healthcare provider may use a method to create scar tissue in the parts of the heart causing the abnormal signals.
+The scar tissue disrupts the abnormal signals.
+This may stop AFib from occurring.
+Most often, the left atrial appendage is closed off as well.

 When should I call my healthcare provider?